da-alb/ansible-scripts/README.md

 # ansible-scripts
-Test repo used for testing Ansible
+Test repository used to store Ansible playbooks and configurations.